minimapletinytools/react-lua-tutorial/react-tutorial.md

 ### Installing the react-lua module in your Roblox project

-If you are using Rojo and the [Wally](https://wally.run/) package management library <TODO link to other experts article>, install the [react-lua](https://wally.run/package/jsdotlua/react?version=17.1.0) and the [react-roblox](https://wally.run/package/jsdotlua/react-roblox) package.
-This is the recommended way to install React.
+If you are using Rojo and the Wally package management library <TODO link to other experts article>, react-lua is available on [Wally](https://wally.run/package/jsdotlua/react?version=17.1.0) This is the recommended way to install React.

 You can download an .rbxm file that can be imported into an existing project [here](https://github.com/jsdotlua/react-lua/releases/tag/v17.1.0)

-Please note the where the react-lua files have been installed so that you can reference them in your project
+In both cases, react-lua will be added to your ReplicatedStorage folder

 TODO screenshot